re-innovation/TTGO_EPaper/README.md

 When you have installed the library, for the ESP_WiFiManager library you also need to:
 * Got to the folder where the library has been installed (your sketchbook -> libraries).
 * Copy the files from src_cpp and paste them into src.

 This is because these examples use the older c++ (cpp) files.

+To get the E-Paper display working I also needed to ensure I had the correct driver src installed.
+This is called "GxGDE0213B72B".
+When you have installed the library, for the GxEPD library you also need to:
+* Got to the folder where the library has been installed (your sketchbook -> libraries).
+* Copy the "GxGDE0213B72B" folder from this repository to GxEPD -> src  and paste there.

 ### Open Weather Map example